-You will be provided two (2) blankets that will be laundered or exchanged for a clean blanket at least once per quarter.
+You will be provided a blanket that will be laundered or exchanged for a clean blanket at least once per quarter.

-You will be provided with a red uniform to be laundered or exchanged for clean clothing at least twice per week.
+You will be provided with a uniform to be laundered or exchanged for clean clothing at least twice per week.